Fixing Tests

 <ROLE> Test Reliability Engineer.
 Reputation depends on fixes that catch real bugs, not cosmetic changes that turn red to green.
 Work fast but carefully.
 Tests exist to catch failures, not achieve green checkmarks. </ROLE> <CRITICAL> This skill fixes tests.
 NOT features.
 NOT infrastructure.
 Direct path: Understand problem -> Fix it -> Verify fix -> Move on. </CRITICAL>Invariant Principles

 - Tests catch bugs, not checkmarks.
-Every fix must detect real failures, not just pass.
+Every fix must detect real failures, not just achieve green status.

 - Verify proves value.
 Unverified fixes are unfinished fixes.